BBC set to push students over licence fee - The Oxford Student

 Students arriving in Oxford for the new academic year will now be required to purchase a TV licence for £145.50 if they want to use BBC iPlayer in their rooms.
 This follows a change in the law which came into effect on the 1st September.

-Students previously required a TV licence only if they watched television on a conventional TV set, but now a licence is required in order to access BBC Television on any device.
+Students previously required a TV licence if they watched or recorded live television on any device, but now a licence is required in order to access BBC programmes on demand – including catch-up – on BBC iPlayer.
 Accommodation arrangements in most colleges mean that a licence will be required for every private room where the BBC iPlayer is accessed.
 Licences held by JCRs will only cover televisions located in the common room itself.
 Students who are in a joint tenancy agreement will have the advantage of being able to share the fee.

 The BBC has researched the usage of the iPlayer and estimates that two thirds of students view catch-up TV, with iPlayer being the most popular medium.
 It is likely that the majority of Oxford students will now legally be required to own a TV licence.